 A step-by-step tutorial on how to install a DIY drip irrigation system, an automatic watering system for plants, perfect for flowers and gardens.

-Make your life easier by installing a DIY drip irrigation system which is a fantastic automatic watering system for plants.
-This type of system waters a plant right at the base, so you are not watering extra soil which means less weeding.
+Make your life easier by installing a DIY drip irrigation system, a fantastic automatic watering system for plants.

-But if you really want to automate the system, so it works with a sprinkler timer, this is your tutorial.
+But, if you really want to automate the system so it’s connected directly to your sprinklers’ waterline, this is your tutorial.

-SIDE NOTE: We did convert the other hose system to an automatic one.
+SIDE NOTE: Eventually, we converted the other hose system to an automatic one.

 How does a drip system work?